 - i.
 Manufactured housing to be reconstructed must be located on a lot of land owned by the qualifying beneficiary by means of a fee simple title. - ii.
-In cases where the renovation of the unit of manufactured housing exceeds 75% of the value to replace it though reconstruction then the housing unit must be replaced with a new unit of similar square footage and bedroom configuration. - iii.
+In cases where the renovation of the unit of manufactured housing would exceed exceeds 75% of the after rehabilitated value of the manufactured housing unit, not including land, then the housing unit must be replaced through reconstruction with a new unit of similar square footage and bedroom configuration.

+- 1. The determination of the size and configuration of the manufactured unit will be based on the original manufactured unit and not include and additions or outbuildings. - iii.
 HUD and THDA are requiring permanent foundations for replacement of manufactured housing units under § 92.251(e).
-HUD clarifies that the definition of "permanent foundation" means a foundation system of supports that is capable of transferring all design loads to the ground and meets the requirements of 24 CFR 203.43f(c)(i).

-When a unit is approved for reconstruction the existing unit must be consider condemned and be removed from the property and disposed of according to the state and local codes and requirements.
+HUD clarifies that the definition of "permanent foundation" means a foundation system of supports that is capable of transferring all design loads to the ground and meets the requirements of 24 CFR 203.43f(c)(i). - When a unit is approved for reconstruction the existing unit must be consider condemned and be removed from the property and disposed of according to the state and local codes and requirements.
 The "existing" unit may not be sold, occupied or used intact in any manner by anyone after the disposal.
 Disposal may include properly documented disassembly for scrap.
 Documentation for the disposal of the unit must be provided before final draw is rendered.